 Before having your baby, you may want to stock up on some breast pads or nursing pads.
 Sometimes while nursing, you’ll find that your breasts leak or are moist depending on your frequency of nursing.
 Breast pads will keep you more comfortable and dry.
 You can find disposable or reusable pads.
 They also come in several different shapes and are made of a variety of materials.
 You may even want to try a few kinds until you find the ones that are most soft and comfortable to you while also appearing invisible when inserted into your bra.
 You should be able to find these at most drugs stores or through many online vendors.
 Good luck preparing for your little one to arrive!

-If you are a first time mom creating a room or part of a room can be overwhelming.
+If you are a first-time mom creating a room or part of a room can be overwhelming.
 Do we need a crib, bassinet, nursing chair, changing table, swing, playpen … and what should we pay for these items?
-What is most important?
+What is the most important?

 Another handy item that a different friend suggested was a basket of soft washcloths.
 It really is the small things that make a difference, not the expensive high-ticket items.